xieyuschen/quic-example/3.packets-during-echo/README.md

   signature.
 - Generate session keys in order to use symmetric encryption after the handshake is complete.

+Note that QUIC **uses TLSv1.3 which based on the ephemeral Diffie-Hellman algorithm**.

 ### Steps in TLS handshake

-1. The 'client hello' message.
+1. The `client hello` message.
    `client hello` sends:
    - TLS version the client supports.
    - cipher suites supported.
    - a string of random bytes known as the `client random`.

-2. The 'server hello' message
+2. The `server hello` message
    `server hello` replies the `client hello` with:
    - server's SSL certificate.
    - the server's chosen cipher suite.
    - server random.

-3. Authentication
+3. Server's digital signature
-   The client verifies the server's SSL certificate with the certificate authority that issued it.
+The server uses its private key to encrypt the client random, the server random, and its DH parameter*.
+This encrypted data functions as the server's digital signature, establishing that the server has the private key that matches with the public key from the SSL certificate.

+4. Digital signature confirmed
+The client decrypts the server's digital signature with the public key, verifying that the server controls the private key and is who it says it is.
+Client DH parameter: The client sends its DH parameter to the server.

-4. The premaster secret
+5. Client and server calculate the premaster secret
-   Client sends one more random string of bytes, the `premaster` secret which is encrypted with the public key.

-5. Private key used
-   The server decrypts the premaster secret.
+The client and server use the DH parameters they exchanged to calculate a matching premaster secret separately.

 6. Session keys created
-   This step generates the session.Both client and server generate session keys from the client random, the server random, and the premaster secret.
-They should arrive at the same results.
+   This step generates the session.Both client and server generate session keys from the client random, the server random, and the premaster secret. **They should arrive at the same results**.

 7. Client is ready
    The client sends a "finished" message that is encrypted with a session key.